Enhancing Shipment Tracking Accuracy with a Logistics Control Tower

 03

-User Personas
+User Persona

 Velu Murgan

-35, Logistics Analysts at Chennai
+35, Logistics analysts at Chennai

 01